Los Angeles Radio People, K

 Kieley, Dan: KIIS, 1997-2001.
 Dan died of a heart attack on April 9, 2006.
 He was 51.
 Dan was a partner in Snafu Consultants, based in Dallas.

 KILEY, Liz: KFI/KOST, 1982-89; KKBT, 1989-90.
-Liz is vp/affiliations and operations for tr3s´: MTV, Musica, y Mas.
-A veteran of the television and radio broadcasting industry, with wide experience in programming, operations and as on-air talent, Liz brings almost 20 years experience in broadcast operations and affiliation management to her current position.
+A veteran of the television and radio broadcasting industry, with wide experience in programming, operations and as on-air talent, Liz brings decades of experience in broadcast operations and affiliation management.

 Prior to joining tr3s´, Liz was Vice President of Broadcast & Radio Affiliations for MTV2 where she was responsible for overseeing all radio and broadcast television affiliations.
 Previously she was with The Box Music Network, where she worked in conjunction with radio stations and broadcast affiliates across the country to promote and enhance the image of the network and the station until The Box merged with MTV2 in 2001.

-Liz joined the The Box Music Network in 1994 after serving as Operations Manager of Los Angeles radio station, 92.3 The Beat (KKBT) before being promoted to Vice President/Operations & Programming for Evergreen Media Corporation.
+Liz joined the The Box Music Network in 1994 after serving as Operations Manager at 92.3 The Beat (KKBT) before being promoted to Vice President/Operations & Programming for Evergreen Media Corporation.
 She was also Music Director and nighttime personality of KOST 103’s highly rated “Love Songs On the Coast” program where she took on the additional responsibilities of Assistant Program Director.

 Earlier in her career, Kiley caught the broadcasting industry’s attention by becoming WABC-New York’s first female on-air personality in its Top 40 days.
 She also served as pd of WIFI in Philadelphia and as an on-air personality at WPGC in Washington, DC and is the recipient of many industry awards.